prakharevan1/Data-Structures-in-Java/README.md

 I am learning Java.

-It is currently my third month of Java, and I am trying to learn data structures since things like recursion and hash tables are things that are essential to getting a job at a tech company.
+It is currently my fifth month of Java, and I am trying to learn data structures since things like recursion and hash tables are things that are essential to getting a job at a tech company.

 So, I decided to try to learn how to code data structures in java, which is easy since java is a very object oriented language (its the main reason why there is a lot of boilerplate code).